Gangadhar2821/BDD-Cucumber-Framework/README.md

 > The following core functionalities were **designed and developed from scratch** as part of the framework implementation:

-✅ **Custom WebDriver Factory using Singleton Design Pattern**
-Ensures a single driver instance per thread to optimize browser session handling.
+✅ **Custom WebDriver Factory** Implementation by leveraging the **Singleton design pattern** combined with **ThreadLocal -WebDriver** to manage browser instances efficiently in parallel test executions..

 📦 **Page Object Model (POM) Structure**
 Each page has a dedicated class with clean and modular method definitions.